SNALYF/Credit-Card-Default-Analysis/README.md

-## Lab 4: Credit Card Default Prediction — Reproducible ML Pipeline
+## Credit Card Default Prediction — Reproducible ML Pipeline

 This project implements a complete, reproducible machine-learning pipeline for predicting credit card default using the Default of Credit Card Clients dataset.
 The pipeline follows the full ML workflow taught in DSCI 573, including preprocessing, feature engineering, model selection, hyperparameter optimization, and interpretation using SHAP.